t-neumann/t-neumann.github.io/_posts/2019-08-26-OrbitalBasics.md

 At a specific horizontal firing speed called escape velocity, dependent on the mass of the planet, an open orbit **(E)** is achieved that has a parabolic path.
 At even greater speeds the object will follow a range of hyperbolic trajectories.
 In a practical sense, both of these trajectory types mean the object is "breaking free" of the planet's gravity, and "going off into space" never to return.
 This involves any horizontal speed > 10,000 m/s for Earth.

-{% include gallery caption="Various firing speeds of Newton's cannon and the resulting trajectory." layout="half" class="full"%}
+{% include gallery caption="Various firing speeds of Newton's cannon and the resulting trajectory." %}

 This leads to four practical classes of moving objects: